 - Please be courteous and return ETAS books that you have “checked out” when you are no longer using them.
 This will allow another McMaster student or faculty member to have access as soon as possible.

-- You can read the book online, but downloads of the full book are not permitted.
-You may download individual pages for your personal research and study.
+- You can read the book online but downloads are not permitted.

 - The number of digital copies available to McMaster users matches the number of physical copies held by the University Library.